Transmission (song)

-"Transmission" is a song by English post-punk band Joy Division.
+"Transmission" is a song by the English post-punk band Joy Division.
 Originally recorded in 1978 for the band's aborted self-titled album, it was later re-recorded the following year at a faster tempo and released by record label Factory as the band's debut single.

 Release

 "Transmission" was released on 7" vinyl on 7 October 1979 by record label Factory.
 It was re-released as a 12" single with a different sleeve on 20 February 1981.
 The single charted twice in New Zealand, debuting at number 2 in September 1981 and re-appearing again at number 24 in July 1984.

 The song was performed once by the band on television, for the BBC Something Else programme.
 Twenty seconds of the song is shown in the movie Control (2007), directed by Anton Corbijn, a film based on the biography of Ian's wife, Deborah Curtis's Touching from a Distance.